mnikonov/gpt-labs/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 ### Description
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of what functionality is being sought.
+Ex: I would like to request a feature that [...]

 ### Solution
 A clear and concise description of what you want to happen.